yasharahmedkhan/quantum_interpreter/README.md

 # The Quantum Interpreter
-This is my attempt at an interpreter quantum computing programming langauge, for the purposes of my Computer Science senior project at Bard College.
+This is my attempt at an interpreted quantum computing programming langauge, for the purposes of my Computer Science senior project at Bard College.
 This is a functioning, albeit incomplete implementation.

 # Overview
 This project allows you to: